 When you go to get your driver's license at your local DMV office, you'll be expected to pass 2 kinds of exams:

 - An on-road practical skills exam.

 The written exam is based on information presented in your state's driver license manual.

 While your manual is a great place to start studying because it has all the information you need, you may find that it's hard to dig through all of the information for review.
 This is where you may benefit from additional study materials.

 With a study guide that includes the key points you need to know for the exam and examples of test questions you might see when you go the DMV, you're able to test yourself and make sure you're fully prepared when you take your test.

 One of the huge benefits of a study guide is that you can print it and study wherever is most convenient for you.
 You can even review your information and test yourself in line at the DMV!

 With study materials like those provided by our certified partner, you'll get the answers you need to pass the test the first time around.
-To prepare, simply print your study guide and take a few moments to thoroughly review the material.
+To prepare, simply print your study guide and take a few moments to review the material.

 Studying the state's driver's manual or DMV handbook takes hours.
 Studying a condensed guide takes minutes.
 Make the choice that best suits your schedule.